VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

     return first;
 }
 ```
-Approach from C++ the most understandable for developers,
+Approach from C++ is the most understandable for developers,
 it's easy to imagine how code would work if you replace generic parameter with the specific type.
 It's really easy work with generic types - you can do what ever you want with them,
 all type checks take place after code generation phase,